Cortex LLM REST API

 Important

-REST API requests use the user’s default role, so that that role must have the necessary privileges.
+REST API requests use the user’s default role, so that role must have the necessary privileges.
 You can change a user’s default role with ALTER USER … SET DEFAULT ROLE.

 ALTER USER MY_USER SET DEFAULT_ROLE=MY_ROLE